isladot/isladot/README.md

 <h4> About me: </h4>

-- ⌨️ I’m currently working on a Mobile App in Flutter.
+- ⌨️ I'm currently working on a Flutter mobile application.
-- 📚 I’m currently learning React+Electron.
+- ☕ I'm currently chilling on a super secret Electron-based desktop application.
 - 📫 How to reach me: contact@lucabiagetti.dev
 - 🌸 Fun fact: I love animes.